ankurrrsaxenaaa/covidtracker/README.md

 2. Open the terminal and run a clean maven build.
 This will build a jar file in the target folder.

-3. Switch to root user to use dokcerfile and go into the project directory.
+3. Switch to root user to use dockerfile and go into the project directory.

 4. Run the command ```docker login``` and put in your dockerhub username and password.
 This should authorise you.